 Get to know the breakdown services

-If you suffer a breakdown while on the road you can contact the AA (Automobile Association) and the RAC (Royal Automobile Association) from the roadside SOS phones that are found on the motorway.
+If you suffer a breakdown while on the road you can contact the AA (Automobile Association) and the RAC (Royal Automobile Association) from the roadside SOS phones (orange boxes that contain a phone for a driver to use in the event of an emergency) that are found on the motorway.
 If you’re not near an SOS phone then simply Google the telephone number from your phone or, even better, write the numbers down before you begin your journey.

 Both the AA and the RAC provide a comprehensive 24-hour breakdown assistance for members, as well as many other motoring services.
 Both offer reciprocal assistance for members of overseas motoring organisations – before leaving home, check to see if you are covered.
 Green Flag is the other major rescue service in Britain.

 Most car-hire agencies have their own cover, and their charges include membership of the AA, the RAC or Green Flag.
 Be sure to ask the rental company to provide all emergency service numbers.